YongoDavid/DEMO-OCTOBER-2025/README.md

 New day, same grind.

 19 OCT
-Sunday, cill day but putting in light work.
+Sunday, chill day but putting in light work.

+20 OCT